seadonk/rpiZeroSetup/README.md

 * test your key, you should get a success message
   * `ssh git@github`

-### _From here you can either run the rest of the steps manually, or clone the repo and run the setup file using `sudo setup.sh`_
+### _From here you can either run the rest of the steps manually, or clone the repo and run the setup file using `sudo sh setup.sh`_

 # set timezone
+_If you want your pi to show you the correct time, you'll have to set the timezone.
+The time updates automatically with an internet connection._

 `sudo raspi-config`

-go to localization options > timezone
+* go to localization options > timezone

 # Update Package List
 * REMOVE Microsoft Crap